This site requires a more recent version of Adobe Flash Player to function properly.

 Growth in competitors

-Groupon’s business model is easily copyable proven by the fact that there are over 500 social buying sites across the world.
-Low barriers to entry have encouraged several players to join the band wagon.
+Groupon’s business model is easily copyable and several social buying sites have sprung up across the world.
+Low barriers to entry have encouraged these players to join the band wagon.
 China alone has over 100 sites offering similar services.
 Groupon has tackled this situation by trying to acquire other competitors in smaller markets in a bid to expand.

 Availability of shopping alternatives